-Each student (in the BA Film Studies) selects ONE Multidisciplinary option in an area related to film.
-This cluster provides students with opportunities to explore topics in film or film industries from a variety of perspectives.
-Each multidisciplinary cluster consists of a range of courses that students select from.
+Select ONE Multidisciplinary Concentration.
+This Concentration provides students with the opportunity to explore topics in film or film industries from a variety of perspectives.
+Each multidisciplinary Concentration consists of a range of courses that students select from.
 The programme thus optimizes students' choices and will enable them to tailor their programme to their interests and needs.

-Multidisciplinary Concentration Options:
+Concentration Options:

-Concentration (1): Cinematic and Audio-Visual Arts: This concentration allows students to explore the visual and audio/aural modes of communication from the perspectives of their creative content, their production, and their place in contemporary culture.
+Cluster (1): Cinematic and Audio-Visual Arts: This concentration allows students to explore the visual and audio/aural modes of communication from the perspectives of their creative content, their production, and their place in contemporary culture.